The future is looking a little f*cked. Climate change. Live-streamed genocides. Rising authoritarianism and hate. AI takeover. It’s a lot.

 Who am I?

-For over a decade, I’ve been supporting young people to become active citizens and change makers, both in schools and in after-school programs.
-Alongside this, I’ve worked with a range of non-profits, social enterprises, and purpose-led start-ups across sustainable food, fashion, farming, and education.
-I’ve led creative projects, built ethical businesses, and developed learning initiatives that explore how we can create a more just and liveable future.
+I’ve worked with non-profits, social enterprises, and purpose-led start-ups across sustainable food, fashion, farming, and education.
+I’ve led creative projects, built ethical businesses, and designed learning experiences that explore how we can create a more just and liveable future.

 What's in a name?
 The story behind Meg & the Wildflowers.